teicee/OCA-maintenance/maintenance_equipment_status/readme/CONFIGURATION.md

-To cotnfigure this module, you need to:
+To configure this module, you need to:

 #.
 Maintenance > Configuration > Equipment Statuses